 Here only the modification field is given:

 3[MS,MS:1001876, modification probability, 0.8]|4[MS,MS:1001876, modification probability, 0.2] MOD:00412, 8-MOD:00412

+This option is not allowed though:

+(3|4)[MS,MS:1001876, modification probability, 0.8]|7[MS,MS:1001876, modification probability, 0.2]-MOD:00412

-{Modification or Substitution identifier} For proteins and peptides modifications SHOULD be reported using either UNIMOD or PSI-MOD accessions.
+{Modification or Substitution identifier} for proteins and peptides modifications SHOULD be reported using either UNIMOD or PSI-MOD accessions.
 As these two ontologies are not applicable to small molecules, so-called CHEMMODs can also be defined.
 Two types of CHEMMODs are allowed: specifying a chemical formula or specifying a given m/z delta.
 Additionally, it is possible to report substitutions of amino acids using SUBST:{amino acid}.
 In these cases, the “sequence” column MUST contain the original, unaltered sequence.
 The list of allowed {Modification or Substitution identifier}s therefore is:

 CHEMMOD:+NH4